Australia's CSL, Ansell join global medical response to Ebola

 SYDNEY Australian biotech firm CSL Ltd, the world's second-biggest blood products maker, said on Friday it's working on a plasma product to treat Ebola following a request from the Bill & Melinda Gates Foundation, part of a growing commercial response to the deadly outbreak.

-But the country's private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organizations and private companies.
+But the country's private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organisations and private companies.

 CSL spokeswoman Sharon McHale told Reuters that the charity of Microsoft Corp founder Bill Gates asked it to "explore if we can develop a plasma product for Ebola treatment".